 - Executive Director: Prepares and distributes outline of confidentiality and protected health information regulations to Managers and Supervisors.
 Participates as a trainer of all new staff members of its workforce, volunteers, trainees or any other persons carrying out job duties for the agency by reviewing confidentiality and protected health information regulations.
 Advises staff on responding to subpoenas or court orders, interprets Division updates, and provides legal guidance and further training as needed.
-Restricts access of computerized information to only authorized users. - Assistant Director/Vocational Services Manager: confirms that new employees, volunteers, students and all others having access to consumer information have received training on the regulations governing consumer confidentiality, liabilities and disciplinary actions for breaching confidentiality.
-If training has not occurred, the AD/VSM will provide confidentiality training.
+Restricts access of computerized information to only authorized users. - Quality Assurance Manager: confirms that new employees, volunteers, students and all others having access to consumer information have received training on the regulations governing consumer confidentiality, liabilities and disciplinary actions for breaching confidentiality. - Vocational Services Coordinator: Monitors and updates database to document training activities for those in the workforce.
+If training has not occurred, the VSC will provide confidentiality training.
 Training will occur within 30 days of hire or placement and again if requirements change.
-Completes "Assurance of Confidentiality" form with new employees. - Quality Assurance Manager: monitors and updates database to document training activities for those in the workforce.
+Completes "Assurance of Confidentiality" form with new employees.